frederic-perez/AmE-dictionary/data/dictionary.md

 __totally__ _adv_ :three: Entirely; wholly; completely.
 __tote bag__ _n_
 __tote board__ _n_ A large, usually electrically operated board that displays changing numerical information, such as betting payoffs or voting results.
+__tote__ _n_ Totes are standardized containers that warehouses use to store and transport items. _Agility Robotics’ Digit carries an empty tote to a conveyor in an Amazon research and development warehouse._
 __totem pole__ _n_ _slang_ :two: A hierarchy: _low on the totem pole._ _You’re at the bottom of the totem pole._
 __tots__
 __totter__ _v_